sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-22.md

 (search-for-primes 10000000000 10000000090)
 ```

 The funcion `current-inexact-milliseconds` provide data in the microseconds scale, but our current hardware are pretty fast and this is not precise enough.
-I extended the code for computing the time of 1000 runs.
+I extended the code for computing the averate time of 1000 runs.

 ### DrRacket has high variability